-September and October 2010 I visited for the fourth time the Brazilian
+September and October 2010 I visited the

 of pholcids in this extraordinary biodiversity hotspot.
 Previous trips (2003, 2007, 2009) had revealed